FAQ Robotic Systems

-- Articulated Robots – Robots with 6-axis or movement
+- Articulated Robots – Robots with 6-axis of movement.

-- Collaborative Robots – new generations of robots made with high-safety standards because they can work alongside humans
+Collaborative Robots is a new generations of robots made with high-safety standards allowing them to work alongside humans.

-An example of Single Robot Cell will include:
+An example of a Single Robot Cell will include:

-- Industrial Arm Robot based on payload capacity and reach based on company’s needs
+- The Industrial Robot is based on payload capacity and reaches allied to the company’s needs.

 - Control panel including PLC or Operator Interface Screen (HMI), safety circuits, motor starters VSDs, etc.